NeuralVFX/llm-sandbox-unreal/README.md

 `LLM Sandbox → Start Server`
 - The server runs at `http://127.0.0.1:8765`

-### Starting the Web Iterface
+### Starting the Web Interface
 - Start `unreal-llm-sandbox` from command line ( outside of Unreal )
 - Open `http://localhost:5001/notebook/notebook.ipynb` ( or any `ipynb` name )

 The web app provides:
 - **Notebook Interface** — Jupyter-style interface
-- `Code Cells` - Wrie and executing Python code in Unreal
+- `Code Cells` - Write and executing Python code in Unreal
 - `Markdown Cells` - Write notes in Markdown
 - `LLM Prompt Cells` — Chat with LLMs that have full context of your notebook + agentic control of Unreal
 - `Agent Cells` — Agentic code generation with automatic unit testing and iteration